Repparfjorden: Nussir

 Nussir ASA is a mining company with financial holding in the extraction of ores.
-The company seeks to extract 50,000 tonnes of Copper ore annually.
-Nussir plans to extract the Copper through two sub-surface mining deposits located at Nussir and Ulveryggen in Reppardfjord, the homeplace of the Sámi people.
+The company seeks to extract 50,000 tonnes of copper ore annually.
+Nussir plans to extract the copper through two sub-surface mining deposits located at Nussir and Ulveryggen in Reppardfjord, the homeplace of the Sámi people.
 Nussir ASA legally has permission to dump two million tonnes of waste into Repparfjord each year.
 This waste is often referred to as tailings.
 The waste is mostly composed of excess rock with traces of copper and nickel.
 Despite the large amounts of waste, Nussir claims to be the supplier of "one of the World's cleanest copper ores" and "environmentally friendly," according to their website.
 Nussir is supported by the Norwegian government, which boasts a 98% renewable energy grid, due to copper, which is Nussir's main export.
-Copper is a super-conductive metal which is powering Norway's electric-dependent future.

 Environmental justice issues

-A copper mine in Artic Norway threatens to contaminate a fjord used by Sámi fishermen and disrupt Native reindeer calving areas.
+A copper mine in Arctic Norway threatens to contaminate a fjord used by Sámi fishermen and disrupt Native reindeer calving areas.
 Nonetheless, not everyone is opposed to it.
 According to Nussir's environmental impact report, the mining tailings will have a "little adverse impact" on the coastal habitat.
 According to the report, the coagulation process will cause high concentrations of dangerous materials to accumulate around the discharge location on the bottom, affecting just a small portion of the fjord.
 According to Van der Meern, it would only take one unpredictable weather event, such as an inundated river or high winds, which are growing more frequent as the climate changes, to send the dangerous material to the surface, north to the Barents Sea, and beyond.